 Choose String from the pop-up menu in the Type column.

-- Type the AppsFlyer endpoint URL in the format
+- Enter the AppsFlyer endpoint URL.

 Don't believe everything you hear!